 More Fun in Tahoe Meadows

-The Tahoe Meadows area is a very popular for hiking year-round.
-So when the snow starts to pile up, hikers grab their snowshoes to explore.
-The family dog is a frequent visitor as well so look out for yellow snow.
+The Tahoe Meadows area is very popular for hiking year-round.
+So when the snow piles up, hikers grab their snowshoes to explore.
+The family dog is a frequent visitor as well, so look out for yellow snow.

 XC Skiing